jasonkuhrt/flo/functions/end.md

 # ABOUT

 Safely removes a worktree by branch name, issue number, or worktree directory name.
 Calculates the path automatically and uses Git to properly delete it.
+**By default, also deletes the associated git branch** to prevent orphaned branches from accumulating.

 Always prefer this over 'rm -rf' to keep Git state clean.

 When called without arguments, interactively removes the current worktree (if pwd is a worktree).

 When given an issue number, finds the worktree created with 'flo <issue-number>' and removes it.

+## Branch Deletion

+- **Default behavior**: Deletes the branch after removing the worktree (using `git branch -d`)
+- **--keep-branch**: Preserves the branch after removal
+- **--force**: Force-deletes branches with unmerged changes (using `git branch -D`)